WahabAmin/SQL_HR_PROJECT/README.md

 # SQL_HR_PROJECT

+# Description

+The aim of this project is to analyze Human Resources (HR) dataset and extract insights that will assist company leadership in making informed decisions.

+Resources
 1. Data - HR Data with over 22000 rows from the year 2000 to 2020.

 2. Data Cleaning & Analysis - MySQL Workbench

-3. Data Visualization - Excel
+3. Data Visualization - MS Excel